 When a community’s homeless and others who are hard-to-employ re-enter the workforce for the long term, the community benefits from more highly skilled workers, less poverty, less unreimbursed public expenditures, and greater local business investment and development.

-Saffron Strand has provided unique public education and professional training through our Annual Homeless Workforce Conferences since 2010.
-These national conferences, held in Richmond, CA, provide critical training in workforce development for the chronically unemployed that is available in no other forum.
-We award a Certificate of Completion as part of our continuing professional education program.
+Saffron Strand has provided unique public education and professional training through our Homeless Workforce Conferences each year during 2010-2017.
+These national conferences, held in Richmond, CA, provided critical training in workforce development for the chronically unemployed that was available in no other forum.
+We awarded a Certificate of Completion as part of our continuing professional education program.
+Links to a few of our Conference programs…

 - 2014 Conference Program